Photo: Privato owners Debbie and John Woodward

 winters.
 So far, I have not encountered a Privato Foch, however.

-The fascination of Monte Creek Ranch, about a 10-minute
+The fascination of Monte Creek Ranch, about a 10-minute drive east of

 is also the varietals the winery works with.
 But in contrast to Privato, Monte